This post was written before I fully understood landscape of neurodiversity.

 What info do you need to keep?
-Do you want long term reference to be 100% digital storage, or do you need paper filing as well?
+Do you want long-term reference to be 100% digital storage, or do you need paper filing as well?
 Do you want to take a physical folder out of a drawer to work on your project, or open a digital file?
-Devote some thinking time to how you like to work, the detail of your system will follow.
+Devote some thinking time to how you like to work, and the detail of your system will follow.

 If you have any questions, you can ask in the comments below or drop me an email.